-A great pork dry rub takes your baby back ribs from good to epic!
-My dry rub is super easy and enhances the flavor to so many pork recipes.
-This dry rub uses common kitchen spices that really spice up your ribs to epic proportions!
+A great pork dry rub takes your baby back ribs from good to epic.
+My dry rub is super easy and enhances the flavor to so many recipes.
+This dry rub uses common kitchen spices that really spice up your ribs to epic proportions.

 Over the years, I have really come to love grilling and smoking meats.
 There has been a lot of experimenting and my family and friends are the lucky taste testers.
 Without a doubt, a good rub is imperative to the most flavorful meat.

 Making your own dry rub is not only very economical, but a great way to control ingredients.
 Homemade dry rubs are using natural ingredients without preservatives and a control over the salt.

 My friends, a good rub for a human being makes for one happy person.
 Same goes for your ribs.
 Give them a good and flavorful rub and those ribs will give you a memorable meal.

 How long should a dry rub be left on the pork before grilling?

 At least 30 minutes to a few hours is always best for flavor.

 Can the meat be marinated overnight in the dry rub?